Arthur151/ROMP/docs/config_guide.md

  - j3d_op25 (25, 3) # 3D pose results in Openpose format
  - verts (6890, 3) # 3D coordinates of 3D human mesh.
 ```

+###### save_video_results:

+If you'd like to render the estimated mesh on the image and save it as a video (.mp4), please set it to True.
+This is only supported in processing video.

 ###### val_batch_size: batch size